TheUnlocked/Necode/README.md

 ## First-Time Setup

-Sign in using the MSAL login that you configured in `.env`.
+If you are in production and using Azure Active Directory, see "Using Azure Active Directory" below.
-If you are working in a development environment, you can also configure GitHub authentication, as well as log in with any username using the password you defined with the `DEV_PASSWORD` environment variable.
+If you are working in a development environment, you can log in with any username using the password you defined with the `DEV_PASSWORD` environment variable.

 You will now need to make a manual database change.
 While you can do this through `psql` or pgAdmin, it may be easier to use Prisma Studio: